dialpad/dialtone/apps/dialtone-documentation/docs/components/tabs.md

 ### Inverted

-Add `d-tablist--inverted` when you want to display tabs on a darker background.
+Add `d-tablist--inverted` when you want to display tabs on inverted background.

 <code-well-header bgclass="d-bgc-contrast">
   <example-tabs inverted />